Limb Lengthening for Children – Height Growth Operations:

 Most of the time parents or the child’s pediatrician recognize these differences.
 Once determined, the parents will see a pediatric orthopedic surgeon.
-Therefore, the first step in diagnosing limb length variation and severity occurs with the help of an x-ray or a simple clinical examination.
+Therefore, the first step in diagnosing limb length variation and severity occurs with the help of an X-ray.
 The tests usually occur once every six months in order to monitor the differences and determine the right time for the limb lengthening procedure.

 What are the Causes of Variation in Limb Length?

 Some of the most common causes of discrepancies in limb length:

 - Birth defects like Congenital bowing of the tibia bone